cims-bioko/cims-prints/README.md

 FOSS Biometric Identification Tools for Android; primarily geared towards global health applications.

-OpenANDID was created by Biometrac LLC and Shawn Sarwar as proprietary software under the name BiometracCore.
+OpenANDID was created by Biometrac LLC [Shawn Sarwar, Trisha Finnegan, Heath Gross] as proprietary software under the name BiometracCore.
 OpenANDID is now available under a GPLv3 License.
 Any linked libraries may contain their own licenses.

 # Requirements: